ronnieh6918/sep10-freedom-project/prep/plan.md

 #### Beyond MVP

-* Incoporate more bootstrap components and A-Frame components - 5/5 (if MVP is done)
+* Incoporate more bootstrap components - 5/5 (if MVP is done)